airsonic/airsonic.github.io/pages/wiki/install/70_source.md

 cd libresonic
 ```

-> At the time of this writing, we recommend building from the development branch, as Libresonic has not had a stable release since being forked.
+> If you want to build the development version, change the branch to `develop`
 ```
 git checkout develop
 ```